myobie/htmldiff/README.md

 HTMLDiff uses a three-step process:

 1. **Tokenization**: The input strings are broken into an array of tokens by the `HTMLDiff::Tokenizer` module.
-2. **Diff Generation**: The `HTMLDiff::DiffBuilder` module uses the LCS (Longest Common Subsequence) algorithm to find the differences between the token arrays.
+2. **Diff Generation**: The `HTMLDiff::Differ` module uses the LCS (Longest Common Subsequence) algorithm to find the differences between the token arrays.
 3. **Formatting**: The differences are formatted into HTML by a formatter.

 ## About HTMLDiff